Port

 Notes:

-It is essential that you wear warm, layered clothing in order to fully enjoy and participate in this excursion.
-Outer layer should be waterproof and windproof.
-Bring gloves, a warm hat and a scarf.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
 Wear sturdy walking shoes.
 Photography is not permitted.
 Participants must be able to (dis)embark the coach unassisted.